For media requests and information about GoByBike BC Society and our Provincial program, please contact: email@example.com.

 - People will discover how enjoyable it is to ride a bike, and continue to ride their bikes year-round, daily which leads to improved mental and physical health.

 - People will encourage each other to get healthy and help the environment by riding a bike through forming teams and celebrating the joy that cycling brings.
 More than 7,000 teams have been formed for 2022 GoByBike programs.

 Example Instagram Content:

-Get ready to pedal some kilometers between October 3-16, 2022, for a chance to win great prizes.
+Experience the joy of winter cycling and celebrate International Winter Bike Day with us, and enter for a chance to win great prizes.
 You only need to ride your bike once to enter the prize draw; but the more you ride your bike the more chances you have to win!